phphoebe/digital_marketing_case_study/README.md

 # [JOY Leggings — A Digital Marketing Case Study](https://medium.com/@phoebehch/joy-leggings-a-digital-marketing-case-study-9a9117f2986b)

-**Joy Leggings** is an eCommerce clothing store that was built from scratch to help medical professionals express themselves through bright and colorful leggings.

-Project Goal: Build an eCommerce store that generate revenue and grow audience through digital marketing strategies.
-Duration: 3 weeks.
+*An eCommerce Business Built From The Groud Up.*

+### Project: Market Research - Niche Lifestyle Brand

+**Joy Leggings** is a new lifestyle fashion brand that sells colorful and stylish leggings primarily targeting young female healthcare professionals who value comfort and convenience that suits their busy schedules, also desire joyful elements to their daily lives and work settings.

+Project Duration: 3 weeks

+#### Case Study Sections:

 * 1 - Introduction
 * 2 - Customers Always Come First